 Can an extrovert hate smalltalk?
 Of course they can!
-Like most profiling methods the definition of introverts and extroverts doesn’t guarantee all people fit.
-Introverts typically dislike smalltalk, most extroverts are much happier with smalltalk, but I know extroverts who hate smalltalk.
+A like, or dislike, of smalltalk is not a defining point for introversion.
+Introverts typically dislike smalltalk and most extroverts enjoy smalltalk. but I know extroverts who hate smalltalk.
 Do you?

 Does that mean it’s pointless to label people?